lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 Useage
 ------
 To open media stored locally on your system click media open :menuselection:`media --> Open file` and navigate your local files or press :kbd:`control +o` on the keyboard to open files stored locally on your machine.
 If you wish to open media from somewhere on the internet on :menuselection:`media --> open network stream` or press :kbd"`control + n`.
 To open a whole directory use :menuselection:`media --> Open Directory` or press :kbd:`control +F`.
 VLC also keeps track of recently opened media in case you want to view media again in :menuselection:`Media --> Open Recent Media --> file name`.
+If you have copied a path in your clipboard or something you can press :kbd:`Control +V`.

 To pause playback of a file press the button that look like two verical lines.
 To resume playback press the right playback button.
 To toggle fullscreen press the button which has the four corners of the screen to make it fullscreen and the four screens to have it back into windowed mode.